ai-cfia/dev-rel-docs/adr/007-code-hosting-platform.md

     * Microsoft is a major contributor to GitHub.

-    * The platform’s extensive user base includes 4 million organizations, and 330 million repositories, with adoption by 90% of Fortune 100 companies.
+    * The platform’s extensive user base includes 4 million organizations and 330 million repositories, with adoption by 90% of Fortune 100 companies which is a list of the top 100 companies in the United States based on their reported revenues for their fiscal year .

 ## Alternatives Considered